 |Total Days:||11||Riding Days:||8|

 Hollywood (Fort Lauderdale area).
-We’ll gather at the bright and lively Hollywood Beach Suites and Hostel, located just steps from the Hollywood Beach and Boardwalk, named one of America’s “top-ten nostalgic promenades” by USA Today.
-Back at the hostel we’ll become acquainted with one another and enjoy our first group meal together.
+We’ll gather at the bright and lively Hollywood Beach area, named one of America’s “top-ten nostalgic promenades” by USA Today.
 Just a few miles away is Fort Lauderdale and it’s elaborate system of canals, which earned it the nickname, “the Venice of America.”
 If you prefer gawking at yachts over people watching, this is the place for you: An estimated 42,000 yachts harbor in the city’s hundred marinas and boatyards.

-Florida City to Key Largo, 34 miles.
-After today’s introduction to cycling in the Keys, we’ll overnight at John Pennekamp Coral Reef State Park, where the campsides surround the eastern side of Key Largo.
-Scuba tours and glass-bottom boat tours are available, and the visitor center features a 30,000-gallon saltwater aquarium teeming with life, and a theater that shows nature videos.
+Florida City to Key Largo, 32 miles.
+After today’s introduction to cycling in the Keys, we’ll overnight at John Pennekamp Coral Reef State Park, where the campsites surround the eastern side of Key Largo.
+Scuba tours and glass-bottom boat tours are available, the visitor center features a 30,000-gallon saltwater aquarium teeming with life, and a theater shows nature videos.

-Key Largo to Marathon, 53 miles.
-Today the Overseas Highway leads us through Islamorada, Indian Key, Long Key State Park, and, finally Marathon.
+Key Largo to Marathon, 55 miles.
+Today the Overseas Highway leads us through Islamorada, Indian Key, Long Key State Park, and finally, Marathon.
 We’ll ride across several of the relatively new, bike-friendly bridges that link the Keys.
 Other available highlights of the day include the Theater Of The Sea in Islamorada, where you can swim with dolphins, sea lions, and rays.
 Options on Long Key include canoeing through a chain of lagoons or hiking the Golden Orb Trail.
 Our destination, Marathon, occupies several of the central Keys.
-It was named by Florida East Coast Railroad workers who toiled at an unrelenting pace to complete the railroad — a real marathon of a job.
+It was named by Florida East Coast Railroad workers who toiled at an unrelenting pace to complete the railroad––a real marathon of a job.

-Marathon to Big Pine Key, 18 miles.
+Marathon to Big Pine Key, 15 miles.
 Today is almost a layover day.
 We'll cross the New Sevenmile Bridge to Bahia Honda State Park on Big Pine Key.
 The 500-acre park features lovely sand beaches and some of the best snorkeling and beachcombing in Florida.
-Sea kayaks are also available for rent, and make a great way to explore the quiet waters off the key.
+Sea kayaks are also available for rent and make a great way to explore the quiet waters off the key.

-Big Pine Key to Key West, 31 miles.
+Big Pine Key to Key West, 34 miles.
 Key West has been likened to a more laid-back version of New Orleans.
-Orginally known as Cayo Hueso, spanish for “bone key," it’s said the island was so named because early European visitors found it to be littered with human bones.
+Originally known as Cayo Hueso, Spanish for “bone key," it’s said the island was so named because early European visitors found it to be littered with human bones.

 Ft.
-Myers to LaBelle, 55 miles.
+Myers to LaBelle, 43 miles.
 Though we’ve only boated around the tip of Florida, today’s riding may make you think we washed up in a new world.
 Our inland crossing of South Florida is completely different from the coastal riding we’ve been doing up to this point.
-If time permits we might visit the winter home of Thomas A. Edison on the Caloosahatchee River.
+If time permits, we might visit the winter home of Thomas A. Edison on the Caloosahatchee River.
 Edison’s beautiful Seminole Lodge and riverfront estate served as the great inventor’s winter retreat from 1886 until his death in 1931.
-His friend, Henry Ford, purchased neighboring property, and Ford and Edison whiled away a lot of winter hours together in the tropical climes of southwest Florida.
+His friend, Henry Ford, purchased neighboring property, and Ford and Edison whiled away many winter hours together in the tropical climes of southwest Florida.

 "I enjoyed the trip.
 I can’t say enough positive things about Jack and Amy, our tour leaders.
 They made it a great experience."